awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 }
 ```

-## Example 5: Allow IAM users to view the Billing and Cost Management console except for Account Settings<a name="example-billing-read-only"></a>
+## Example 5: Allow IAM users to view the Billing and Cost Management console except for account settings<a name="example-billing-read-only"></a>

 This policy allows read\-only access to all of the Billing and Cost Management console, including the **Payments Method** and **Reports** console pages, but denies access to the **Account Settings** page, thus protecting the account password, contact information, and security questions\.